Simulating Time Evolution with Fully Optimized Single-Qubit Gates on Parameterized Quantum Circuits: A. 1D Heisenberg model with FQS(1q, 3p)

-It should be also noted that NFT and FQS(1q, 3p) require three and seven types measurements per gate update, respectively (see Section~II.~B).
+We carried out 30 independent simulations with different initial parameters that were shared by the two settings, where the initial rotational axes were determined randomly, and the initial rotational angles were fixed to $\pi$.
+Figure \ref{fgr:Heisenberg_Fidelity} shows the cumulative distributions of the fidelity between the ground state and the resulting state at 40, 80, 160, and 320 time step.
+Since it is less likely to be trapped at local minimum for ITE, the fidelity in both simulations became gradually larger with the time steps.
+Note that because the total number of gates in NFT simulation is larger than that in FQS, actions of the respective ITE propagators in NFT are scaled down more than FQS for better reproduction even with the coordinate-wise update.
+Nevertheless it is obvious that FQS reproduced ITE paths more accurately than NFT, which shows the importance to simultaneously optimize multiple parameters.
+It should be also noted that NFT and FQS(1q,~3p) require three and seven types measurements per gate update, respectively (see Section~II-B).
 NFT was originally proposed for Variational Quantum Eigensolver (VQE), where the number of required measurement types can be reduced to two except for the first optimization step, because the cost function is equivalent to the observable (expectation value of energy), and thus the estimated value of the cost function in the prior optimization can be reused in the following optimization.
-In contrast, because in this time evolution simulation the objective function in Eq.~(\ref{eqn:objective_function}) differs from the observable in Eq.~(\ref{eqn:observable}), it is not possible to reduce the number of measurement types in each optimization step.
-As a result, the NFT optimization of a general single-qubit gate requires nine measurement types, because a general gate optimization is decomposed to one $R_y$ and two $R_z$ gates with the NFT.
-Therefore, the computational cost per gate by FQS(1q, 3p), which requires seven measurement types, is smaller than that of NFT while achieving higher accuracy due to taking into account correlation among parameters.
+In contrast, because in this time evolution simulation the objective function in Eq.~(\ref{eqn:primitive_objective_function}) differs from the observable in Eq.~(\ref{eqn:observable}), it is not possible to reduce the number of measurement types in each optimization step.
+As a result, the NFT optimization of a general single-qubit gate requires nine measurement types because the gate is decomposed into three fixed-axis rotation gates, e.g., one $R_y$ and two $R_z$ gates.
+Therefore, the computational cost for a general single-qubit gate by FQS(1q,~3p), which requires seven measurement types, is actually smaller than that of NFT while achieving higher accuracy due to taking into account correlation among parameters.

-\section{B. \ce{H2} molecule with FQS(2q, 2p)}
+\section{B. \ce{H2} molecule with FQS(2q,~2p)}